jdeath/homeassistant-addons/geoipupdate/README.md

 [repository]: https://github.com/jdeath/homeassistant-addons

 ## Usage
-Make a custom caddy build that includes `--with github.com/porech/caddy-maxmind-geolocation`
+Make a custom caddy build that includes `--with github.com/porech/caddy-maxmind-geolocation` and put it in `/share/caddy/` with the filename `caddy`

 Edit `/share/caddy/Caddyfile`